microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 2. The sk developer should be able to get the data in a generic way, so the Kernel and Functions can be able to stream data of any type, not limited to text.

-3. The sk developer when using streaming from a model that don't support streaming should still be able to use it with only one streaming update representing the whole data.
+3. The sk developer when using streaming from a model that doesn't support streaming should still be able to use it with only one streaming update representing the whole data.

 ## User Experience Goal